bubblegan/bubblegan/README.md

-*insert some cringe stats or phrase here*
+*placeholder for cringe stats or phrase*